 English – Fennel Seeds, Aniseed, Anis, Anise or anise seed

-German – Fenchel, Anislikör
+Fennel seeds in German – Fenchel, Anislikör

-It is a warm and sweet spice which gives the dish a fresh herby aroma almost like what tarragon brings to a dish.
+It is a warm and a sweet spice which gives the dish a fresh herby aroma almost like what tarragon brings to a dish.

-The Difference Between Fennel Spice and Aniseed
+The Difference Between Fennel Spice VS Aniseed

 Many use both the spices interchangeably without really understanding the difference (me included).
-Hopefully, this difference will give a clearer picture.
+Hopefully, this will give a clearer picture.

 Plant-source – Both have similar tastes and come from the same plant family that is Apiaceae, which makes it difficult to differentiate between the two.
 However, they come from different plants.